 The City of Dinuba allows emergency shelters by-right in the C-2 zone with a maximum capacity of six persons and emergency shelters with no capacity limitation are allowed with a CUP in RM zones.
 The maximum stay for any person is limited to six months.
-The City's zoning code does not provide additional parking or development standards for emergency shelters.
+The City's zoning code dictates that charitable and religious institutions providing sleeping accommodations must provide one space for each employee and one space for each three beds.
 AB 2339 requires cities to only require sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone.